10:00 - 11:00

-Although Java’s strict type system is a great help for avoiding programming errors, it also takes away some of the flexibility that developers appreciate when using dynamic languages.
-With runtime code generation, it is possible to bring some of this flexibility back to the Java virtual machine.
-For this reason, runtime code generation is widely used by many state-of-the-art Java frameworks for implementing POJO-centric APIs, but it also opens the door to assembling more modular applications.
-This presentation offers an introduction to runtime code generation and its use on the Java platform.
-Furthermore, it discusses the upsides and downsides of several code generation libraries such as ASM, Javassist, cglib, and Byte Buddy.
+While Java’s strict type system is a great help for avoiding programming errors, it also takes away some of the flexibility that developers appreciate when using dynamic languages.
+By using runtime code generation, it is possible to bring back some of this flexibility back to the Java virtual machine.
+For this reason, runtime code generation is used by many state-of-the-art Java frameworks for implementing POJO-centric APIs but it also opens the door for assembling more modular applications.
+This presentation offers an introduction to the complex of runtime code generation and its use on the Java platform.
+Furthermore, it discusses the up- and downsides of several code generation libraries such as ASM, Javassist, cglib and Byte Buddy.